-Three central courses of the Concentration (Culture and Belief 16, formerly Folklore and Mythology 100; 97; and 98a) provide an introduction to the field of folkloristics, general knowledge of the theories and methods of the field, as well as a survey of ethnographic field methods and ethnological methodology.
-Three more courses from among the Folklore and Mythology offerings (e.g., Witchcraft, Swahili Women Storytellers, African Folklore in the New World, Legend, Myth, Dance as a Site of Cultural and Personal Meaning, The Mythic Imagination) round out the core folklore courses.
+Three central courses of the Concentration (General Education 1o97: Tradition, Performance, and Culture, formerly Culture and Belief 16; 97; and 98a) provide an introduction to the field of folkloristics, general knowledge of the theories and methods of the field, as well as a survey of ethnographic field methods and ethnological methodology.

 The dual structure of the Concentration, together with the unique position of folklore studies between the humanities and the social sciences, offers students an insurance policy against parochialism, while at the same time guaranteeing a deep and certain grasp of a traditional discipline.
 The original faculty legislation founding the program charged that candidates be prepared to do graduate work in the departments represented by their Special Field, as well as in Folklore and Mythology.
 In fact, our graduates have, over the years, exercised not only those alternatives, but have, like most graduates of the College, gone on to careers in law, business, medicine, and a variety of other professions, including journalism and film.